CBD oil for dogs

 What side effects can CBD oil have in dogs?

-CBD oil is considered to be generally well tolerated in dogs, provided it is dosed correctly and contains no THC.
+CBD oil is considered predominantly well tolerated in dogs, provided it is dosed correctly and contains no THC.
 Nevertheless, as with any active substance, unwanted side effects can occur, especially in sensitive animals or with too high a dosage.
 The side effects are usually mild and reversible but should be monitored and documented.

 Typical side effects with proper use